PedemonteGiacomo/UnitTestsForBlazorWithRedux/README.md

 ## Test Explorer

-While right clicking on the test project we can click “Show in Test Explorer” to see, run and understand tests i a better way
+While right clicking on the test project we can click “Show in Test Explorer”:

 ![showExplorer](git_images/showExplorer.png)